-The best air fryers you can buy, plus tips and tricks for newbies
+The 7 best air fryers for 2026, tested and reviewed - Engadget

 Pod-shaped air fryers are what you imagine when you think "air fryer."
 They look like a cool, space-age kitchen gadget, bigger than a kettle but smaller than a toaster oven.
 Many use a drawer to hold ingredients while cooking, usually a mesh sheet or a more solid, non-stick tray with holes to allow the hot air to circulate.
 With a few exceptions, most require you to open the drawer while things cook and flip or shake half-cooked items to ensure the even distribution of heat and airflow to everything.

-That’s one of a few caveats.
-Most pod-shaped air fryers – there are a few exceptions – don’t have a window to see how things are cooking, so you’ll need to closely scrutinize things as they cook, opening the device to check progress.
-Basket-style air fryers also generally use less energy – there’s less space to heat – and many have parts that can be put directly into a dishwasher.
+That's one of a few caveats.
+This type of air fryer typically doesn't have a window to see how things are cooking (with only a few exceptions), so you'll need to closely scrutinize things as they cook, opening the device to check progress.
+Basket-style air fryers also generally use less energy – there's less space to heat – and many have parts that can be put directly into a dishwasher.

 Some of the larger pod-shaped air fryers offer two separate compartments, which is especially useful for anyone planning to cook an entire meal with the appliance.
 You could cook a couple of tasty chicken wings or tenders while simultaneously rustling up enough frozen fries or veggies for everyone.
 Naturally, those options take up more space, and they're usually heavy enough to stop you from storing them in cupboards or shelves elsewhere.